 If you have reached now the point in time to carry out a Storage Bucket Profile maintenance, however, it also might be a good moment to analyze a possible upgrade to the latest release._

 If a Storage Bucket Profile maintenance can’t be avoided, however, you can use the standard transport connection for DP and SNP using the transaction /SAPAPO/TSOBJ.
 You will also have to transport the planning area from dev to Prod plus all the relevant details like MPOS, Storage buckets, and planning buckets.
 Planning books will also get transported if you do not remove them manually from the transport request.

-If you don’t want to transport the new settings to your productions system you also could just change the storage buckets directly in production.
-Depending on your system set-up you might have to “open” it for this step, which might not be an option.
+If you don’t want to transport the new settings to your production system you also could just change the storage buckets directly in production.
+Depending on your system setup you might have to “open” it for this step, which might not be an option.

-In general I would suggest being consistent: transport as much as possible and do as little changes in the production system.
-As of SCM 5.0 you also have several new options when performing transports.
+In general, I would suggest being consistent: transport as much as possible and do a few changes in the production system.
+As of SCM 5.0, you also have several new options when performing transports.

-A. A rather simple question which is a little tricky to answer.
-In the Macro Workbench, select the row with the Planning Book/View that contains the macros for which you want to create notes for so it is highlighted.
-Now do a right click and select “Display Macros” from the menu.
+A rather simple question which is a little tricky to answer.
+In the Macro Workbench, select the row with the Planning Book/View that contains the macros for which you want to create notes so it is highlighted.
+Now do a right-click and select “Display Macros” from the menu.

 Then copy this key figure back into APODPDANT using a copy macro.
 Every time you regenerate your prop factors, remember to run a background job that will re-copy the manually adjusted proportional factor back into APODPDANT.
 Don’t keep your APODPDANT key figure row open for editing.
 Keeping only the manual proportional factor key figure open to edit should be enough.